 Dessert

-17. When fresh produce is in season, cut up and freeze the fruit yourself.
-Blend leftover frozen fruit into a homemade sorbet.
+17. When fresh fruits are in season, cut them up, freeze them, and blend into a homemade sorbet.